azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ## GDELT Test

 The queries are executed against GDELT ingested into a cluster with 5 workers as in previous tests.
-We reuse the `in-city-buffers-*` and `in-south-america-countries-three-weeks` query groups, randomly selecting parameters for spatial and temporal bounds.
+We reuse the City Buffers queries, as well as the queries against South American countries, randomly selecting parameters for spatial and temporal bounds.
 Up to eight concurrent connections for each query group will be open with no pause between subsequent requests.
-This is a very dynamic load test as `in-city-buffers-*` queries span up fourteen months and the `in-south-america-countries` queries will issue twelve `DataStore` queries for every HTTP request.
+This is a very dynamic load test as the City Buffers  queries span up fourteen months and the South America queries will issue twelve `DataStore` queries for every HTTP request.

 Because the Accumulo-backed `DataStore` can receive records from multiple tablet servers the application server network interface can easily become saturated.
 These simulations increase the number of application servers relative to other tests to remove this bottle-neck and increase the query throughput until the cluster under test becomes the limiting resource.